An asparagus olive tapenade, tucked inside of pre-made mini fillo shells is a fast and tasty hors d’oeuvres to have in your cocktail party arsenal.

 In the past, I used these fillo shells as a crunchy, flaky vessel to hold precious ingredients, namely smoked salmon and capers.
 But it was time to start thinking outside of the box…or shell.

-Olive tapenade is a briny, completely addictive concoction made of olives (of course), anchovies, capers and a few other ingredients.
+Olive tapenade is a briny, completely irresistible concoction made of olives (of course), anchovies, capers and a few other ingredients.
 It is typically served with crackers or toasted slices of baguette.

 However, with asparagus practically exploding from the shelves in the markets during the spring, I thought an asparagus olive tapenade would be a wonderful ode to the season.